HewlettPackard/hpegl-metal-terraform-resources/terraform/examples/host-creation/README.md

 - `ssh` - A list of ssh key names or IDs that will be placed into the host image.
 - `size` - The machine size to use for this host.
 - `networks` - A list of network names or IDs on which this host will be connected and be allocated an IP address.
+- `allocated_ips` - A list of pre-allocated IP addresses in one-to-one correspondance wth Networks.
 - `volumes` - Code blocks describing any iSCSI volumes to be created and attached to the host.
   - `name` - The name of the volume.
   - `description` - (Optional) Some descriptive text that helps describe the volume and purpose.